History of African Americans in Jacksonville: Stanton College Preparatory School

-The Stanton College Preparatory School started as an elementary school for segregated African American children in 1860, but now serves as a high school for grades (9-12).
-Stanton Preparatory School was started by a group of former slaves to educate their children.
-The Freedmen's Bureau donated $16,000 to build Stanton Institute with the purpose of training African American women from ages 16–25 to be educators.
-As of right now the school is ranked 62nd as one of the best schools in the United States and fifth in the state of Florida.
+The Stanton College Preparatory School started as a segregated elementary school for African-American children in 1860, but now serves as a high school for grades 9–12.
+Originally called the Florida Institute, Stanton Preparatory School was started by a group of former slaves to educate their children.
+The Freedmen's Bureau donated $16,000 to build the school with the purpose of training African-American women from ages 16–25 to be educators.
+As of 2021, the school is ranked 62nd of high schools in the United States and fifth in the state of Florida.

 J.P.
 Small Memorial Stadium

-The J.P.
-Small Memorial Stadium is home to the stadium built for the Negro Baseball League in 1911.
-This field was the first municipal recreation field in the city of Jacksonville.
-The Joseph H. Durkee family once owned this property and the field's original name was the Joseph E. Durkee Athletic Field then it was later changed to the J.P.
-Small Memorial Stadium.
-Joseph Durkee was a former Civil War Union officer who settled in Jacksonville following the Civil War.
-This field was played on by the Jacksonville Tars, an African American negro team and the local negro league baseball teams in Jacksonville at the time.
-The field was also used by the Major League Baseball teams (New York Giants, Brooklyn Dodgers, and more).
-The most notable African American to play on this field was Hank Aaron who played for the Jacksonville Braves, a minor league team for the Milwaukee Braves at the time.
-This field is now home to the city of Jacksonville, Florida and used by everyone throughout the state.
+Barrs Field, a ball park and facility which eventually became J.P.
+Small Memorial Stadium, was constructed in 1912 and first housed the Jacksonville Athletics, an African-American baseball club.
+The first municipal recreation field in the city of Jacksonville, the field was used by the Jacksonville Tars as well as the Jacksonville Red Caps of the Negro American League.
+The field was also eventually utilized for spring training by Major League Baseball teams (New York Giants, Brooklyn Dodgers, and more).
+The most notable African American to play on this field was Hank Aaron who played for the Jacksonville Braves.